What’s the best way to practice? What if I’m finding a song difficult?

 Mix it up

-If you’re feeling stuck, try singing something else for a while.
+If you’re feeling stuck, try playing something else for a while, as your fingers might just need time.
 As an example, you can cycle back to earlier missions, and review some of your favorite songs or collect missing stars.